Superstring Perturbation Theory Revisited: More On The System

 \subsection{Preliminaries}

 The goal of the present section is to increase our comfort level with the commuting $\beta\gamma$ ghosts of superstring theory.
-As in \cite{EHVerl,EHV} and as explained in section 3.2.2 above, we treat the $\beta\gamma$ path integral algebraically, using the rules of Gaussian integration, rather than literally trying to interpret it as an integral.
-(For another useful treatment, see \cite{OL}.)
+As in \cite{EHVerl,EHV,OL} and as explained in section 3.2.2 above, we treat the $\beta\gamma$ path integral algebraically, using the rules of Gaussian integration, rather than literally trying to interpret it as an integral.

 We particularly want to gain more experience with the delta function operators that are ubiquitous in superstring perturbation theory.
 Super Riemann surfaces will play no role; we work simply on an ordinary compact Riemann surface $\Sigma$ of genus $\g$.
 We assume that $\Sigma$ is closed and oriented.
 The generalization to open and/or unoriented surfaces is immediate, since the combined $\t\beta\t\gamma\beta\gamma$ system on an open and/or unoriented surface $\Sigma$ is equivalent to a holomorphic $\beta\gamma$ system on the closed oriented double cover $\h\Sigma$ of $\Sigma$.